sdesrosiers1989/CHAMNHA-heat_related_child_mortality/README.md

-# CHAMNHA Projection: Heat related child mortality
+# CHAMNHA Project: Heat related child mortality
 Scripts for calculating heat-relatated child mortality (HRCM) due to climate change, and changes in population size and total (all-cause mortality), and for decomposing changes in HRCM due to changes in climate, population and all-cause mortality. <br />

 Children are defined here as under 5, and the scripts and input data are based on that.
 However, the scripts will work with any age group.